EOSIO/eosio-explorer/packages/eosio-explorer/README.md

-# ui-gui-nodeos
+# eosio-explorer
 The code for the full web application, built using React.

 ## Quick Start
 1. `yarn install` to install all the dependencies